laher/goxc/README.md

  1. To build the toolchains for all platforms:

-  go gocx.go -t
+  go goxc.go -t

  2. To build binaries for your library:

-  go gocx.go path/to/library
+  go goxc.go path/to/library

  Or using the binary:

-  gocx path/to/library
+  goxc path/to/library

- Or use 'gocx -h' for more options
+ Or use 'goxc -h' for more options

 Outcome
 -------